-Distributed Generation and Combined Heat and Power (CHP) SubModule
+Distributed Generation and Combined Heat and Power (CHP) Submodule

-The Distributed Generation and CHP Submodule (subroutine CDistGen) projects electricity generation, fuel consumption and water and space heating supplied by 10 distributed generation technologies.
-The characterized technologies include: photovoltaics, natural gas (fuel cells, reciprocating engines, turbines and microturbines), diesel engines, coal fired CHP, municipal solid waste and wood generators, and hydroelectric.23
+The Distributed Generation and CHP Submodule (subroutine CDistGen) projects electricity generation, fuel consumption and water and space heating supplied by 11 distributed generation technologies.
+The characterized technologies include: photovoltaics, natural gas (fuel cells, reciprocating engines, turbines and microturbines), diesel engines, coal fired CHP, municipal solid waste and wood generators, hydroelectric, and distributed wind turbines.26

-Initialization of CHP electricity generation for historical years by technology, Census division and building type are developed from data contained in the most recent year's version of the Form EIA-860 Database, Annual Electric Generator Report.
+Estimates of CHP electricity generation for historical years by technology, Census division and building type are developed from data contained in the most recent year's version of the Form EIA-860 Database, Annual Electric Generator Report.
 Fuel types are first mapped to appropriate generating technologies.
-Next an estimate of the number of buildings incorporating this technology is developed based on total generated electricity (from Form 860) divided by the average generation of electricity for the particular technology to which the fuel type was mapped (Equation B-144).
+Next an estimate of the number of buildings incorporating this technology is developed based on total generated electricity (from Form 860) divided by the average generation of electricity for the particular technology to which the fuel type was mapped (Equation B-156).
 The estimated units then form the installed base of CHP equipment that is carried forward into future years and supplemented with any projected additions.
-Energy consumption and usable waste heat (used first for water heating and then for space heating if sufficient amounts are generated) are computed based on technology characteristics (Equations B-146 and B-147).
+Energy consumption and usable waste heat (used first for water heating and then for space heating if sufficient amounts are generated) are computed based on technology characteristics (Equations B-158 and B-159).